Model: It is responsible for holding application data which represents objects and is independent of any UI.

 Declarative two-way bindings: A simple way to connect parts of your UI to data-model.
 If you change the DOM then all element of bound stays connected.
 You can bind data to DOM by including attribute of data binding for any element of DOM.

-Templating: Template is a set of DOM elements which can be used repetitively.
-By templating we can easily build complex applications because of its property of minimizing duplication of DOM elements.
+Templating: Template is a set made up of DOM elements, so it can be repetitively used.
+By templating we can easily develop applications that are complex due to its property of minimizing duplication of DOM elements.
 There are two ways of using templates:

 Native templating: Knockout has built-in templates like foreach, with, if, and other that supports control flow.
 These binding capture the HTML markups in your element, and use it as a template to render against an arbitrary data item.